Council of Jamnia: Refutation

+At the end of the 19th century Christian scholars Herbert Edward Ryle and Frants Buhl subscribed to Graetz's thesis on a rabbinic council at Jamnia finalising the Jewish canon after which it gained wider acceptance in the scholarly community.

 W. M. Christie was the first to dispute this popular theory in an article entitled "The Jamnia Period in Jewish History".
 Jack P. Lewis wrote a critique of the popular consensus entitled "What Do We Mean by Jabneh?".
-Sid Z. Leiman made an independent challenge for his University of Pennsylvania thesis, published later as a book in 1976.
+Sid Z. Leiman made an independent challenge for his University of Pennsylvania thesis published later as a book in 1976.
 Raymond E. Brown largely supported Lewis in his review published in The Jerome Biblical Commentary (also appears in the New Jerome Biblical Commentary of 1990), as did Lewis' discussion of the topic in 1992's Anchor Bible Dictionary.

 Albert C. Sundberg Jr. summarized the crux of Lewis' argument as follows:

-Jewish sources contain echoes of debate about biblical books, but canonicity was not the issue, and debate was not connected with Jabneh...
+Jewish sources contain echoes of debate about biblical books but canonicity was not the issue and debate was not connected with Jabneh...
 Moreover, specific canonical discussion at Jabneh is attested only for Chronicles and Song of Songs.
-Both circulated before Jabneh.
+Both circulated prior to Jabneh.
 There was vigorous debate between Beth Shammai and Beth Hillel over Chronicles and Song; Beth Hillel affirmed that both "defile the hands", the rabbinic principle (enunciated in Mishnah Yadayim 3:5) according to which the Holy Scripture is so holy that they impart uncleanness; writings that are not holy, do not impart uncleanness.
 One text does speak of official action at Jabneh.
 It gives a blanket statement that "all Holy Scripture defile the hands", and adds "on the day they made R. Eleazar b.
 Azariah head of the college, the Song of Songs and Koheleth (Ecclesiastes) both render the hands unclean" (M. Yadayim 3.5).
-Of the apocryphal books, only Ben Sira is mentioned by name in rabbinic sources, and it continued to be circulated, copied, and cited.
+Of the apocryphal books, only Ben Sira is mentioned by name in rabbinic sources and it continued to be circulated, copied and cited.
 No book is ever mentioned in the sources as being excluded from the canon at Jabneh.